iter8-tools/iter8/mkdocs/docs/concepts/buildingblocks.md

 ### SLO validation
 SLO validation experiments may involve a single version or two versions.

-**SLO validation experiment with baseline version and no candidate:** If baseline satisfies the [objectives](#objectives), it is the winner.
+**SLO validation experiment with baseline version and no candidate (conformance testing):** If baseline satisfies the [objectives](#objectives), it is the winner.
 Otherwise, there is no winner.

 **SLO validation experiment with baseline and candidate versions:** If candidate satisfies the [objectives](#objectives), it is the winner.
 Else, if baseline satisfies the [objectives](#objectives), it is the winner.
 Else, there is no winner.